Rabi8429/New-shell-script/readme.md

 DEBUGGING SCRIPTS
 ####################

-I we can anable the debugging of teh script using below in the script
+## IF we can anable the debugging of teh script using below in the script

 $set -x